 Get your parish, school or university involved by hosting a CRS Ethical Trade event!

 Participate in the World Day of Poor.
-Catholic Relief Services has created a parish packet with prayers, homily helps, general intercessions, and a bulletin insert to help parishes learn about andobserve teh World Day of the Poor.
+Catholic Relief Services has created a parish packet with prayers, homily helps, general intercessions, and a bulletin insert to help parishes learn about and observe the World Day of the Poor.

-Contact the Office of Advocacy and Justice to get education materials on Option for the Poor and Vulnerable at email@example.com
+Contact the Culture of Life office to get education materials on Option for the Poor and Vulnerable at CultureOfLife@cflcc.org